Russia, Ukraine trade blame for deadly attack on POW prison | Law-Order

 Moscow opened a probe into the attack, sending a team to the site from Russia's Investigative Committee, the country's main criminal investigation agency.
 The state RIA Novosti agency reported that fragments of U.S.-supplied precision High Mobility Artillery Rocket System rockets were found at the site.

+Video shot by The Associated Press showed charred, twisted bed frames in the wrecked barracks, as well as burned bodies and metal sheets hanging from the destroyed roof.
+The footage also included bodies lined up on the ground next to a barbed-wire fence and an array of what was claimed to be metal rocket fragments on a wooden bench.

 Denis Pushilin, the leader of the internationally unrecognized Donetsk republic, said the prison held 193 inmates.
-He didn't specify how many were Ukrainian POWs.
+He did not specify how many were Ukrainian POWs.

 The deputy commander of the Donetsk separatist forces, Eduard Basurin, suggested that Ukraine decided to strike the prison to prevent captives from revealing key military information.

 Ukraine “knew exactly where they were being held and in what place,'' he said. ''After the Ukrainian prisoners of war began to talk about the crimes they committed, and orders they received from Kyiv, a decision was made by the political leadership of Ukraine: carry out a strike here.”
-Ukrainian presidential adviser Mykhailo Podolyak called for a “strict investigation” into the deadly attack and urged the United Nations and other international organizations to condemn it.
-He said the Russians had transferred some Ukrainian prisoners to the barrack that was hit just a few days before the strike, suggesting that it was planned.
+Ukrainian presidential adviser Mykhailo Podolyak called for a “strict investigation” into the attack and urged the United Nations and other international organizations to condemn it.
+He said the Russians had transferred some Ukrainian prisoners to the barracks just a few days before the strike, suggesting that it was planned.

 “The purpose — to discredit Ukraine in front of our partners and disrupt weapons supply,” he tweeted.

+Ukraine's security agency, the SBU, said it had intercepted phone calls “in which the occupiers confirm that Russian troops are to blame for this tragedy.”
+The intercepted conversations indicate that the Russians may have placed explosives in the prison, the agency said in a statement.
+“In particular, none of the eyewitnesses heard any missile flying towards the correctional facility.
+There was no characteristic whistling, and the explosions occurred on their own.”
+In addition, online video footage showed that the windows remained whole in some rooms of the facility, according to the SBU.
+That ''indicates that the epicenter of the explosion was inside the destroyed building, and its walls took the hit from the blast waves, protecting some of the neighboring rooms.”
 A Russian Defense Ministry spokesperson, Lt.
 Gen. Igor Konashenkov, described the strike as a “bloody provocation” aimed at discouraging Ukrainian soldiers from surrendering.
 He too claimed that U.S.-supplied HIMARS rockets were used, and said eight guards were among the wounded.

-Ukrainian forces are fighting to hold on to the remaining territory under their control in Donetsk, which together with neighboring Luhansk province makes up Ukraine's mostly Russian-speaking industrial Donbas region.
+Ukrainian forces are fighting to hold on to the remaining territory under their control in Donetsk.
+Together with the neighboring Luhansk province, they make up Ukraine's mostly Russian-speaking industrial Donbas region.

-For several months of the war in Ukraine, Moscow has focused on trying to seize parts of the Donbas not already held by the separatists.
-Ukrainian authorities in the Donetsk region accused Russia on Friday of shelling civilian targets in Ukrainian-held areas.
+For several months, Moscow has focused on trying to seize parts of the Donbas not already held by the separatists.

-“The fighting in the region has been intensifying by the day, and civilians must evacuate while it's still possible,” Donetsk Gov. Pavlo Kyrylenko said.
-“The Russian army doesn't worry about civilian casualties.
-They are pummeling cities and villages in the region.”
-He later said one person was killed and five injured Friday in Russian rocket strike on the city of Kramatorsk.
+Holding POWs in an area with active fighting appeared to defy the Geneva Convention, which requires that prisoners be evacuated as soon as possible after capture to camps away from combat zones.

 The Ukrainian POWS at the Donetsk prison included troops captured during the fall of Mariupol.
 They spent months holed up with civilians at a giant steel mill in the southern port city.
 Their resistance during a relentless Russian bombardment became a symbol of Ukrainian defiance against Russia's aggression.